- Does it account for collusion?

 - List report - A summary, where all matches are listed by sources.

-If you have installed and activated Adobe Flash for your browser, you can very easily upload several documents by holding the CTRL-Key while selecting the files you wish to upload.
+You can very easily upload several documents by holding your keyboard's CTRL key while selecting the files you wish to upload.
 Additionally, you can upload .zip-archives.
-Documents within the .zip-archive will automatically be labeled according to the .zip-archive name.
+Documents within the .zip-archive will automatically be labeled according to the .zip archive name.
 In order to see those labels activate the advanced user interface within the settings.

-If you are using an older version of Microsoft Word, please consider installing a Microsoft's update.
-This ensures making older Word versions fully docx document compatible.
+If you are using an older version of Microsoft Word, please consider installing a Microsoft update.
+This ensures making older Word versions fully .docx document compatible.

 Yes.
 Simply select the desired documents and press check at the upper right corner.
 You can also select all documents with the same label at once.
 Your documents will always be checked one at a time in order to account for collusion.
 For uploads containing several documents, PlagScan waits with the start of the first plagiarism analysis until each document upload has been completed and is available in the database.